-19. Key plan stakeholders should work together as necessary to update County Code or Executive Regulations to clarify any ambiguities that arise between the Rustic Roads Master Plan and other county efforts to increase safety along our roads.
+19. Key plan stakeholders should work together as necessary to update County Code or Executive Regulations to clarify any ambiguities that arise between the Rustic Roads Master Plan and other county efforts to increase safety along our roads while also preserving the character of these roads.